Summary

 I collaborated with another product designer to define the strategy, lead user testing, prepare prototypes, and generate documentation for stakeholder meetings.

-The process
+The process — Discovery

-Card sort and IA mapping
+Card sort

 From the card sort, we found that:

-Create wireframes and test
+Create wireframes and test.

 Edit patterns